yslproteomics/KdeggeR/README.md

 ## Quick demo analysis guide

 This guide provides a general workflow how to run the demo analysis using provided datasets.
-For more details please see the vignette and documentation.
+For more details and options please see the vignette and documentation.

 The example dataset contains a data.frame containing the first 20,000 unique precursors from the A2780Cis and A2780 parental cell line dataset analyzed using the labeled workflow in Spectronaut v19 using the Group Q-value filtering.
 The full dataset will be available through the PRIDE repository with the dataset identifier PXD057632.